This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Analytics Use Cases

 average response time for my app).
-Popular time-series databases include
+Popular time-series databases include Prometheus and InfluxDB

 Big data

-This is a significant challenge for companies operating at massive scale, such as Google, Facebook, Twitter, and so
+This is a significant challenge for companies operating at massive scale, such as Google, Meta, and X. In 2004, Google released a paper on

 Fast data